Lemma1/MAC-POSTS/doc_builder/source/extension.rst

 	#.
 Using the *uncontrolled junction* model to compute the flux from each upstream link to each downstream link.
 	#.
 Move vehicles from **(4) Finished array** of each upstream link to **(3) Incoming array** of each downstream link.

 Note on links the private cars and trucks are FIFO separately but not FIFO aggregately.
-At nodes the traffic is generally not FIFO.
+At nodes the traffic is FIFO for vehicles with same route.

 .. toctree::
    :maxdepth: 1